amurphy4/SwarmTracking/README.md

 # Getting Started
 These instructions will show how to import this module and use this module

-### Prerequisites
+## Prerequisites
 OpenCV 4.0 is required in order to identify the ArUco tags.
-ArUco detection a contrib module, and not included within base OpenCV
+ArUco detection is a contrib module, and not included within base OpenCV.
+OpenCV Contrib can be installed through pip
 ```
 pip install opencv-contrib-python
 ```

-### Installation
+## Installation
 Clone/download this repository to the folder containing your project code

 -OR-